Education

 Teaching

 I have been on the faculty of The Professional School of Psychology in Sacramento, CA and Argosy University in Arlington, VA.
-Currently, I am Assistant Professor of Cllinical Psychology at the George Washington University Center for Professional Psychology and on the faculty at the Washington School of Psychiatry, where I teach in the Clinical Psychotherapy Practice Program.
+Currently, I am on the faculty at the Washington School of Psychiatry, where I teach in the Clinical Psychotherapy Practice Program.

 Supervision/Consultation with Professionals

-I am a supervisor to students in the Clinical Psychotherapy Practice Program at the Washington School of Psychiatry and also to students in the PsyD program at George Washington University.
+I am a supervisor to students in the Clinical Psychotherapy Practice Program at the Washington School of Psychiatry.
 In 2009-2010, I completed a certificate program in supervision at the Washington School of Psychiatry.
 Currently I also see individual mental health professionals on a fee for service basis for clinical supervision.

 Writing

 I am the author of several peer reviewed papers, and co-author with Laurie Pearlman, Ph.D. of the Life Orientation Inventory, an assessment instrument.
-My most recent paper is “Psychoanalysis in Cyberspace” (to be published January, 2012) which discusses the role of internet psychoanalysis in contemporary culture.
+My most recent paper is “Psychoanalysis in Cyberspace” ( January, 2012 in the Candidate, an on-line publication of the International Psychoanalytic Association) which discusses the role of internet psychoanalysis in contemporary culture.

 Professional Memberships and Professional Contributions

-I am a member of the Division 39 (Psychoanalysis) of the American Psychological Association, the Maryland Psychological Association, the Washington School of Psychiatry, and the American Society of Clinical Hypnosis.
+I am a member of the Contemporary Freudian Society, Division 39 (Psychoanalysis) and Division 56 (Trauma Psychology) of the American Psychological Association, The International Psychoanalytic Association, and the American Society of Law Psychology.

 Licensure